muon-build/muon/README.md

 - An interactive stepping debugger
 - A built-in cross platform [ninja implementation]
 - [fast]
+- Compiles to a single portable binary available for linux, windows, and macOS.

 ## Status

-`muon` is close to feature-complete with the core of meson for `c` and `c++`.
+`muon` is close to feature-complete with meson for c-like languages: `c`, `c++`, `objc`, `objc++`.
+Support for other languages is planned.

 See the [Muon Reference] for more detailed information.

 Things missing include:

-- build optimizations like unity
-- some `b_` options
+- some niche options such as -Dunity and -Dlayout have no effect
-- dependencies with a custom configuration tool
+- dependencies with custom logic hardcoded in meson don't yet have the same treatment in muon
-- some modules
+- some less common meson modules
+- language support for non c-like languages

 Other differences from meson are described in the [Muon Docs].

 If you want to contribute, try using `muon` to build your favorite project.
 Patches and bug reports welcome!

-Additionally, muon is not fully supported on all platforms yet.
-The current status may be viewed on muon's [ci dashboard].
-Platforms with some or all tests disabled are currently WIP and platforms not tested in CI have unknown status.
+Muon runs CI on all major desktop platforms.
+CI status may be viewed on muon's [ci dashboard].
-In general, posix systems should work fine.
-Windows support is improving slowly.

 ## Dependencies